voucherifyio/voucherify-openapi/docs/guides/development/Metadata-Mapping.md

 - Run distributions based on custom customer attributes,
 - Enforce that new campaigns have proper identifiers provided for reporting.

+> 📘 Voucherify Management API
+>
+> Voucherify [Management API](doc:management-api "Management API"), available as a paid add-on feature, enables you to manage metadata schemas via API.
+For instance, you can set up new or modify standard metadata schemas under a specific configuration between projects.
+You can conveniently list metadata schemas, retrieve a specific metadata schema, update, or delete the schemas within a project as needed.

 ### Validation purposes

 You can use validation rules and apply them to codes or loyalty-earning rules in your campaigns and can encourage customers to specific behaviors, allowing them to redeem the discount only if: